Home » All Recipes » Dinners » Mississippi Pot Roast Recipe

 Expert Tips

-• Sear the meat before cooking: Optional, but browning the meat in a large pot or a Dutch oven on the stovetop before putting it into the slow cooker can take its flavor to the next level.
+• Sear the meat before cooking: Optional, but browning the meat in a large skillet or Dutch oven on the stovetop before putting it into the slow cooker can take its flavor to the next level.

 • Butter placement matters: Put the butter right on top of the meat so it melts slowly and self-bastes the roast for maximum flavor.

 • Thicken the juices: Want a gravy-like sauce?
-After shredding, whisk in a cornstarch slurry or reduce the cooking liquid on the stove for a richer finish.
+After shredding, whisk in a cornstarch slurry or xanthan gum or reduce the cooking liquid on the stove for a richer finish.

 How to Store This Recipe